Cambridge Global Health Partnerships Logo

 AMS and IPC

 The Commonwealth Partnerships for Antimicrobial Stewardship (CwPAMS) project is dedicated to enhancing antimicrobial stewardship at KCTRH and three smaller hospitals that refer patients to its maternity department.
-Funded by the Department of Health and Social Care’s (DHSC) Fleming Fund and managed by the Tropical Health and Education Trust (THET) alongside the Commonwealth Pharmacists Association, the project focuses on promoting the judicious use of antibiotics, improving antibiotic surveillance, and building the capacity of pharmacists and clinical staff.
+Funded by the Department of Health and Social Care’s (DHSC) Fleming Fund and managed by Global Health Partnerships (formerly THET) alongside the Commonwealth Pharmacists Association, the project focuses on promoting the judicious use of antibiotics, improving antibiotic surveillance, and building the capacity of pharmacists and clinical staff.
 It also aims to strengthen Infection Prevention and Control (IPC) programmes and advance diagnostic capabilities.

 Maternal and Neonatal Health

 This project is improving the management of sepsis within the maternity and neonatal departments at KCTRH and aligns with ongoing AMS and IPC initiatives.
-Initially supported by a THET diaspora grant, the project has benefited from the expertise of East of England (EoE) global health fellows.
+Initially supported by a Global Health Partnerships (formerly THET) diaspora grant, the project has benefited from the expertise of East of England (EoE) global health fellows.
 The project has a strong focus on sustainability, by establishing processes and training local staff at KCTRH to independently deliver ongoing courses.
 It also champions the importance of IPC and the effective management of obstetric emergencies at both the main hospital and its affiliated sites.

 Global Health Workforce Programme (GHWP)